 Summer is a pet’s favorite season, and the outdoors is his favorite place to play.
 Haven’t you seen your dog sitting by the front door with a longing look in his eyes?
 There are a ton of fun activities that you can enjoy with your dog, like biking, swimming and enjoying a relaxing day in the park.
-Read on for some of summer’s best dog-friendly activities.
+Here are 4 tips for some of summer’s best dog-friendly activities.

 Take a Bike Ride